 If no claim is made, the player becomes a free agent.
 Any guaranteed portion of the player's contract is still paid on each payday by the waiving team.
-As a free agent, the player can sign with any team.
-If two or more teams are interested in the player, the player can choose which team to sign with.
+As a free agent, the player can sign with any team, who only needs to pay him the major league minimum salary.
+If two or more teams are interested in the player, the player can choose with which team to sign.
 Given each team refused to buy the player's contract for the waiver price, it never happens that either of the two teams offer a higher salary than the old contract.
 But since the waiving team is still on the hook for the guaranteed contract, that means the player gets paid the same amount no matter which team he signs with.
 So the new team will always pay him the mandated minimum salary and that amount is offset from the old team's fiscal responsibility.
 As a result, only players making the minimum or close to it are usually claimed in this manner, as others will be available as cheap free agents in a matter of days.

-For example, Boston's Yaz passes through unconditional release waivers.
-The Red Sox had a guaranteed $800,000 left for the season and $1 million for the following season on Yaz's contract.
-Both the Yankees and the Rays are interested in Yaz (but not for what his contract called for).
-Yaz will get paid $1.8 million over the next year and a half.
+For example, Boston player John Doe passes through unconditional release waivers.
+The Red Sox had a guaranteed $800,000 left for the season and $1 million for the following season on Doe's contract.
+Both the Yankees and the Rays are interested in Doe (but not for what his contract calls for).
+Doe will get paid $1.8 million over the next year and a half.
 Let's say that the major league minimum salary for the rest of this season is $150,000 and for all of next year is $400,000.
-If Yaz signs with the Yankees, the Yankees will pay him $550,000 and the Red Sox $1.25 million through the end of next season.
-If Yaz signs with the Rays, the Rays will pay him $550,000 and the Red Sox $1.25 million through the end of next season.
-The Rays can't tempt Yaz by offering him $950,000.
-Because Yaz will still get paid $1.8 million over the next year and a half--the Rays will pay him $950,000 and the Red Sox $850,000.
+If Doe signs with the Yankees, the Yankees will pay him $550,000 and the Red Sox $1.25 million through the end of next season.
+If Doe signs with the Rays, the Rays will pay him $550,000 and the Red Sox $1.25 million through the end of next season.
+The Rays can't tempt Doe by offering him $950,000.
+Because Doe will still get paid $1.8 million over the next year and a half - the Rays will pay him $950,000 and the Red Sox $850,000.

 When a team needs to make room on the 25-man roster and wishes to move a player without options to the minors, the team places the unwanted player from its 25-man roster on outright waivers.